DEEP WATERS

 If we were drunk, perhaps.
 But we’re only skimming the surface, even now.
 Come on, Will, jump right into the pool and we’ll drown together.

-Will smiled.
+Nice one, Will smiled.
 Oh, I don’t know.
 What do I feel?
 Lonely, I suppose.
 I know I ought to be worrying about what’s going on, but I’m not.
 I just want you back.
 I miss feeling happy. ’Cos I do feel happy when you’re around, Ace.
 So proud of you.

 Proud of me?